LeetLLM

 Appeal and review workflow

 No moderation system is perfect.
-In consumer products, Precision (avoiding false bans) is often more important than Recall (catching every bad post) because false bans actively destroy user trust.
-However, for severe violations like CSAM, recall becomes paramount.
+In consumer products, Precision (avoiding false bans) is often more important than Recall (catching every bad post) because false bans destroy user trust.
+However, for severe violations like CSAM (Child Sexual Abuse Material), recall becomes the top priority.
 This tension requires an explicit appeal and review loop built directly into the core user experience.

 When a user appeals a moderation decision:

-1. •Auto-Review: Re-run the content through the pipeline with a "lenient" configuration or a larger, more accurate state-of-the-art model (e.g., Gemini 1.5 Pro or GPT-5.2 instead of a smaller Llama Guard model).
+1. •Auto-Review: Re-run the content through the pipeline with a "lenient" configuration or a larger, more accurate review model than the fast path uses.
 This catches obvious classifier errors immediately.

 2. •Human Queue: If the auto-review upholds the ban, the case goes to a human reviewer.
-Crucially, the reviewer is provided the full context: the flagged post, the user's history, the specific policy triggered, and the LLM's reasoning chain.
+Crucially, the reviewer gets the full context: the flagged post, the user's history, the specific policy triggered, and the LLM's reasoning chain.

 • •False Positives: These are gold.
 They become "hard negatives" for the next training round of the Tier 1 classifier, actively reducing future false ban rates.